 - A research topic relevant to the field of Health Informatics

 - A commitment to, and interest in, advancing the profession of health informatics through relevant work and/or academic activity

 - A willingness to adhere to the AIDH Professional Code of Conduct

 Where competition for Fellowship by Training Program positions exist, preference will be given to projects and placements involving Fellows of the Institute.

 Applications are accepted all year, with eligible candidates being invited to attend an interview in June or November.
 A one-off non-refundable Application Administration Fee of AUD $250 is payable at the time of application.

-To apply visit the AIDH website.
+To apply and for more information visit the AIDH website.